-Consultants who reside outside Canada and provide regulated immigration services, or whose principal location of Canadian immigration services is outside Canada, are also subject to ICCRC regulation.
+Consultants who reside outside Canada and provide regulated immigration services, or whose principal location of Canadian immigration services is outside Canada, are also subject to the College regulation.

-ICCRC maintains a registry of Regulated Canadian Immigration Consultants (RCICs) and Regulated International Student Immigration Advisors (RISIAs) to identify the professionals it regulates and to disclose their fitness to practice.
-You can verify on the website of ICCRC, if a consultant is authorized.
+The College of Immigration and Citizenship Consultants maintains a registry of Regulated Canadian Immigration Consultants (RCICs) and Regulated International Student Immigration Advisors (RISIAs) to identify the professionals it regulates and to disclose their fitness to practice.
+You can verify on the website of the College if a consultant is authorized.

-It is an offense punishable by law to provide Canadian immigration services for a fee or other consideration if not regulated by ICCRC, a Canadian law society, or the Chambre des notaires du Québec.
-You can verify on the website immigration and citizenship , if a representative is authorized .
+It is an offence punishable by law to provide Canadian immigration services for a fee or other consideration if not regulated by the College, a Canadian law society, or the Chambre des notaires du Québec.
+You can verify on the website immigration and citizenship if a representative is authorized.

 Only regulated immigration consultants are authorized to give you advice and represent you on immigration and citizenship matters for a fee or other consideration.
 The Government of Canada will not deal with unauthorized representatives and will return your application or refuse it.